Mustang Forums

 Default

 When the OD is engaged, the car will get into OD ASAP.
 The herky jerky you feel is the converter locking and unlocking.
 When its locked you have better gas mileage.
 Taking it out of OD will do nothing for performance.
 It will not hurt the tranny to drive with it off.
 Manual shifting will do nothing for performance, most likely hurts it(you will smack the limiter 99% of the time).
-Even if you leave the OD off, at a certain miles per hour your car will shift into OD unless you have reprogrammed the PCM with SCT or some like flasher.
+Even if you leave the OD off, at a certain mph your car will shift into OD unless you have reprogrammed the PCM with SCT or some like flasher.
 Hope that clear up some of the wives tales.

 Adam